-Scott S. Gallagher is a Partner in the Jacksonville office of Smith, Gambrell and Russell, LLP.
+Scott S. Gallagher is a Partner in the Jacksonville office of Smith, Gambrell & Russell, LLP.

 Scott Gallagher concentrates his practice in commercial litigation dealing with complex business and contract disputes.